 Several companies from the Cincinnati Fire Department did respond to the fire, but by the time they arrived, the nine-room house had been destroyed.
 Over the next few years, Amy Avenue suffered numerous, devastating house fires.

-Officials of Columbia Township eventually realized that state law required them to provide fire protection to all of their inhabitants, or none, so the township trustees created a fire district called the East Fork Fire District, comprising Amy Avenue, plus a few blocks of nearby streets.
+Officials of Columbia Township eventually created a fire district called the East Fork Fire District, comprising Amy Avenue plus a few blocks of nearby streets.
 The township trustees told the residents that they would have to organize a volunteer fire department, but the township would give them a fire truck and other equipment.

 By 1971, many of the houses on Amy Avenue were gone.
 But there were still some residents who refused to sell.
 Indian Hill village manager Alpheus White complained that the holdout residents had “jacked up prices to unrealistic levels.”
 As a result, White, said, he doubted “that any further purchases will be made in that area by the village.”

-The City of Cincinnati City did eventually annex this area, including the portions owned by, but not within, the Village of Indian Hill.
-The Cincinnati City Planning Commission recommended that the city should “Vacate Amy Avenue as relocation opportunities, beneficial to existing residents, become available.”
-The last houses were torn down, and the street was formally abandoned.
-That was the end of Amy Avenue, and the end of Douglass Park.
+In a 1975 study, the Cincinnati Planning Commission recommended that the City should “Vacate Amy Avenue as relocation opportunities, beneficial to existing residents, become available.”
+The last houses were condemned.
+Fire officials, so frequently absent in the history of Amy Avenue, appeared to conduct controlled burns of the remaining structures.
+That was the end of Any Avenue, and the end of Douglass Park.